Jervis Bay Territory: HMAS Creswell

-HMAS Creswell is the Royal Australian Navy College and associated naval facilities.
+is the Royal Australian Navy College and associated naval facilities.
 The adjacent Jervis Bay Airfield is operated by the RAN.

 Christian's Minde

 There are several private leasehold properties in the Jervis Bay Territory within but not part of Booderee National Park.
 A group of buildings on the eastern foreshore of Sussex Inlet, known as the Christian's Minde Settlement, comprises six separate parcels of land, four of which are leaseholds.
 The historical, heritage-listed Christian's Minde (Block 14) was founded in the mid-1880s by the Ellmoos family from Denmark.
 Christian's Minde was promoted as the first guesthouse on the NSW south coast between Port Hacking and Twofold Bay when it was established in the 1890s.
 Pamir (Block 12) is also part of Christian's Minde Settlement.
 Descendants of the Ellmoos family lived at Christian's Minde (Block 14), Ellmoos (Block 9) and Ardath (Block 11) for over 130 years, and continue to live at Kullindi (Block 10) today.
 Members of the extended family are buried in a cemetery, surrounded by dense bush, which is managed by the Wreck Bay Aboriginal Community Council.

 Other leaseholds in Jervis Bay Territory are the Railway, Tram and Bus Union (RTBU) Holiday Park (Block 37) and The Cove (former Bay of Plenty Lodges) (Block 28).